-- The information does not alter the laws of New Zealand, other official guidelines, or requirements. - It does not constitute legal advice, and users should take specific advice from qualified professionals before taking any action based on information in this publication. - The Ministry does not accept any responsibility or liability whatsoever whether in contract, tort, equity, or otherwise for any action taken as a result of reading, or reliance placed on this publication because of having read any part, or all, of the information in this publication or for any error, or inadequacy, deficiency, flaw in, or omission from the information in this publication. - All references to websites, organisations or people not within the Ministry are for convenience only and should not be taken as endorsement of those websites or information contained in those websites nor of organisations or people referred to.
+- The information does not alter the laws of Aotearoa New Zealand, other official guidelines, or requirements. - It does not constitute legal advice, and users should take specific advice from qualified professionals before taking any action based on information in this publication. - The Ministry does not accept any responsibility or liability whatsoever whether in contract, tort, equity, or otherwise for any action taken as a result of reading, or reliance placed on this publication because of having read any part, or all, of the information in this publication or for any error, or inadequacy, deficiency, flaw in, or omission from the information in this publication. - All references to websites, organisations or people not within the Ministry are for convenience only and should not be taken as endorsement of those websites or information contained in those websites nor of organisations or people referred to.

 This document may be cited as: Ministry for the Environment.
-2022.
-Consultation on the Ministry for the Environment's draft Long-term Insights Briefing 2022.
+2023.
+Where to from here?
+How we ensure the future wellbeing of land and people: The Ministry for the Environment's Long-term Insights Briefing 2023.
 Wellington: Ministry for the Environment.

-Published in October 2022 by the Ministry for the Environment Manatū Mō Te Taiao PO Box 10362, Wellington 6143, New Zealand
+Published in February 2023 by the Ministry for the Environment Manatū Mō Te Taiao PO Box 10362, Wellington 6143, New Zealand